 Move over store-bought lemonade popsicles; I have the real thing!
-Using this easy recipe, I will show you how to make homemade popsicles.
+I will show you how to make homemade popsicles using this easy recipe.
 This kid-friendly recipe is made with real fruit, similar to my strawberry popsicle and natural fruit popsicle recipes.

-If this is your first time making lemonade be prepared to have your mind blown.
+Suppose this is your first time making lemonade.
+Be prepared to have your mind blown.
 Ok, maybe a bit dramatic.
 But lemonade is so easy to make that there is no reason to buy it at the store again.

-In addition, using this lemonade popsicle recipe is a great way to use up any extra lemons.
-If you only have a couple of lemons, adjust the ratios to make a smaller batch.
+In addition, using this lemonade popsicle recipe is a great way to use any extra lemons.
+Adjust the ratios to make a smaller batch if you only have a couple of lemons.

 Ingredients and Equipment- What you Need